The number one reason habits fail is because we make them too hard.

 The difference between 90% and 100% is insignificant in your long-term results.

 5 foolproof writing habits you can start now to write more today

 #1.
 Reverse Pomodoro?

-A lot of authors cringe when I suggest the Pomodoro technique, but my Reverse Pomodoro shouldn’t have the same cringe factor.
+A lot of authors hate me when I suggest the Pomodoro technique, but my Reverse Pomodoro shouldn’t have the same cringe factor.

 Instead of going 25 minutes with something you want to do, like writing, start with something that you want to stop after 25 minutes, like Facebook scrolling.